 Types of Information Source(s) Access Comments Criminal histories of the offender and the victim Identified through state court database, Consistent access to criminal histories within the State of NM, however, older criminal histories may have been purged.
 If relevant to review, reports may be requested from individual law enforcement agencies and / or courts Fair- Good Limited access to criminal histories for persons who are from out of state or have spent significant time outside of NM and those that live on the State's border with another state or Mexico.
-Adult protective services summary data and prior abuse history Team Member Report Out Fair No direct access to records.
-OMI autopsy report OMI Database In person review of autopsy records Good Workplace information (stalking/harassment, alerts among co-workers) As documented in law enforcement and / or court documents Poor-Fair Rarely documented unless the workplace and/or co- workers are tied in some way to the incident (location, witnesses, construction of timeline, etc.).
+Adult protective services summary data and prior abuse history Team Member Report Out Poor No direct access to records.
+OMI autopsy report OMI Database In person review of autopsy records Poor- Good OMI records had already been collected for the cases reviewed in FY2024.
+Cases that did not have OMI data were not included for review this year.
+Workplace information (stalking/harassment, alerts among co-workers) As documented in law enforcement and / or court documents Poor-Fair Rarely documented unless the workplace and/or co- workers are tied in some way to the incident (location, witnesses, construction of timeline, etc.).
 Medical reports and hospital emergency room information As documented in law enforcement and / or court documents Fair Rarely documented unless immediately preceding the death.
-In 2016, a medical team member was approved to provide prescription drug monitoring information for case review.
-Shelter or program services information from domestic violence or sexual assault advocates Team Member Report Out, Difficult to identify shelter use unless reported in law enforcement documentation, (if appropriate and legally permissible) As documented in law enforcement and / or court documents Fair Information on use of services and referrals by Sexual Assault Nurse Examiners is available by Team member report out.
-School reports regarding children reporting abuse in the home As documented by school personnel, None- Poor Limited success in accessing education records for teen and young adult decedents only.
-The content of records varies by school, but may document enrollment, grades, test scores, graduation, etc Retrieved records do not typically contain information on suspected or reported abuse.
+In 2016, a medical team member was approved to provide prescription drug monitoring information for case review but that access is not current.
+Shelter or program services information from domestic violence or sexual assault advocates (if appropriate and legally permissible) Team Member Report Out, As documented in law enforcement and / or court documents Poor- Fair Difficult to identify shelter use unless reported in law enforcement documentation, Information on use of services and referrals by Sexual Assault Nurse Examiners is available by Team member report out.
+School reports regarding children reporting abuse in the home As documented by school personnel, None Historically, limited success in accessing education records for teen and young adult decedents only.
+No records were requested for cases reviewed in FY2024